AresMUSH/aresmush/plugins/jobs/help/en/jobs.md

 ---
 # Jobs

 The Jobs system is used by the game administrators to track work requests and to-do items.
-Players can submit their own requests.
+Players can submit their own requests with the [request](/help/requests) command.

 > **Permissions Requred:** Working with jobs requires the access_jobs permission.

-> Note:  Some games will have multiple staff roles with limited access to certain categories.
+Some games will have multiple staff roles with limited access to certain categories.
 For example - builders may only be able to access the 'BUILD' category.

-You can still create jobs in other categories, but they are treated as _requests_ (see [Requests](/help/request)).
+For a general overview of using jobs, see the aresmush.com [Jobs tutorial](https://aresmush.com/tutorials/manage/jobs.html).

 ## Viewing  Jobs